challsted/LinuxCon/day1/welcome.md

 **SSID**: lfevents
 **PSWD**: linux1991

 Yes, im shareing the password online, its public knowledge.
+Apparently its always the same SSID/PW at every LF Sponcered Event

 Want to watch the live steam of the keynotes (only livesteam)?
 [Click Here][Livesteam]